pablo33/mameXML2SQLite3/README.md

 Tested on mame 149 romset.

 See wiki pages for more information.. https://github.com/pablo33/mameXML2SQLite3/wiki

+I did this script just for fun, and to have a organized custom games collection on an arcade cabinet.
+Feel free to submit a new issue if you find any bugs.
+Have Fun!